WCSCourses/Cancer_Genome_Analysis_2025/course_modules_2025/04_Mutational_signature_analysis/MS_Practical_WCSCGA.md

 - **Q15.** Which set of signatures is more prevalent in the `COAD_MSI` subtype in comparison to others? <br>

+- **Q16.** According to the signature results, which is the DNA repair pathway that seems to be altered and causing the mutational pattern observed in the `COAD_MSI` cases? <br>

 </div>

 # 9. Additional exercises: Associating signature activities with specific metadata